aliyun/alicloud-ios-sdk-emascurl/README.md

     ```

 2. Results will be in the `Build` folder
-- **Build/http2**: the folder contains http2 version EMASCurl xcframework, zip file and podspec
+- **Build/http2**: the folder contains http2 version EMASCurl xcframework, zip file and podspec file
-- **Build/http3**: the folder contains http3 version EMASCurl xcframework, zip file and podspec
+- **Build/http3**: the folder contains http3 version EMASCurl xcframework, zip file and podspec file